Skip to main content

 Structure

-Files exist, formats parse, sections are present, content meets minimum depth.
+Files exist, formats parse, sections are present, content meets a minimum depth.
 No stubs, no placeholders, no skeleton files.

 Compliance

-Each adapter meets the target platform's contract — correct trigger mechanisms, valid tool declarations, proper completion signals.
+Each adapter meets the target platform's contract: correct trigger mechanisms, valid tool declarations, proper completion signals.

 Quality